jwrunge/manifold/notes.md

 - Handle fetch scripts, styles
 - History API - set up map of states to reference on popstate
 - Check - what if if fails and there is no fallback?

-- Prevent updates from running on subscriptions to subprops
+- Checkbox not responding on false -- preventing update?
+- Components
+- Fix conditionals, loops, fetch

 - Fix transition spacer